opendatasoft/slate/source/includes/_processing.md

 # Processing

 The OpenDataSoft platform allows you to apply one or more processors to a dataset.
 These processors are units of data transformation and other processing.
 Each processor represents a configurable operation that will be applied to all rows of a dataset.
 Examples of what you can do with a processor include replacing text with a regex, geocoding an address into geographical coordinates, creating a new column that contains the result of a substraction between two existing columns and much more.
+A general-purpose presentation of processors and their capabilities is available on the [data processing documentation](https://docs.opendatasoft.com/en/sourcing_and_processing_data/processing_data.html).

 ## The processor object